-Significant changes in assumptions for the July 1, 2017 measurement date are as follows:
+Significant changes in assumptions for the July 1, 2018 measurement date are as follows:

-- The discount rate changed from 2.49% to 3.13%. - The trend assumption was updated. - Assumptions for salary, mortality, withdrawal and retirement were updated based on new PSERS assumptions.
+- The discount rate changed from 3.13% to 2.98%. - The trend assumption was updated.

 This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, information is only shown for the years for which it is available.
+However, until a full 10-year trend is compiled, information for only those years available is shown.